Poetry

 Then one day, an orb weaver moved in

-and built her web on the terrace every night.
+and wove her exquisite web every night.

 Unable to experience life as I had before,